NDIS Audit Checklist

 What is an NDIS Audit?

-An NDIS audit is an independent assessment conducted to determine whether a provider complies with the NDIS Practice Standards and regulatory requirements established by the NDIS Quality and Safeguards Commission.
+An NDIS audit is an independent assessment carried out to determine whether a provider meets the requirements of the NDIS Practice Standards and the regulatory framework established by the NDIS Quality and Safeguards Commission.

 Audit Type